 9.61 See 6.69 for a chart summarizing legionary stacking advantages.
 For Romans, the "rule of thumb" is that two Roman infantry units of the same border color can stack without penalty.
 There are exceptions, such as Velites.
 A Roman stack may move together when necessary or desired.
-It takes two Individual Orders to move two stacked units (only one, if stacked with the OC, and he is giving the orders)-but only one LC, if they are both eligible.
-Roman infantry units are also allowed spaces between them when determining lines; see 4.32.
+It takes two Individual Orders to move two stacked units (only one, if

-PLAY NOTE: A little experimentation will show that stacking is most helpful in lines not involved in combat.
-The stacking, plus the space intervals, allows front lines to easily move back through a "stacked" line which then, as it advances to battle, un-stacks and spreads out for maximum effect, as per 9.66/9.67.

-9.62 Stacked Roman units combine their Size when attacking or defending, but all other ratings, especially TQ, are those of the top unit.
+- stacked with the OC, and he is giving the orders)-but only one LC, if they are both eligible.
+Roman infantry units are also allowed spaces between them when determining lines; see 4.32. - 9.62 Stacked Roman units combine their Size when attacking or defending, but all other ratings, especially TQ, are those of the top unit.
 Stacked Romans must shock attack the same hex; see 8.42.
 Only the top unit may fire.
-Cohesion hits must be divided as equally as possible amongst these units with any extra hits being given to the top unit.

-9.63 For stacked Roman units with different border colors, or of the same border color and different classes, there is a +1 DRM to all TQ checks.
-If one unit in a stack routs, regardless of the hit status of the other unit, it must make a TQ check and it routs if it fails.

-9.64 Roman Stacking order may be changed/switched only by an Individual Order to do so; it may NOT be part of movement or a Line Command, although facing may be changed by LC.
-If the player desires to move only one unit from a stack, only the top unit may move.

-9.65 Roman infantry pay 1 MP cost for changing facing, but, unlike most other units, they may change any number of vertices.
+Each units makes its own TQ check but uses the TQ of the top unit.
+Automatic Cohesion Hits (8.56) are applied to each unit in the stack.
+Cohesion Hits from Shock resolution 8.46 Step 4 allocated per 10.13. - 9.63 For stacked Roman units with different border colors, or of the same border color and different classes, there is a +1 DRM to all TQ checks. - 9.64 Roman Stacking order may be changed/switched only by an Individual Order to do so; it may NOT be part of movement or a Line Command, although facing may be changed by LC.
+If the player desires to move only one unit from a stack, only the top unit may move. - 9.65 Roman infantry pay 1 MP cost for changing facing, but, unlike most other units, they may change any number of vertices.